swiftlang/sourcekit-lsp/README.md

 To learn more about SourceKit-LSP, refer to the [Documentation](Documentation).

+> [!NOTE]
+> If you are using SourceKit-LSP with a SwiftPM project in which you need to pass additional arguments to the `swift build` invocation, as is commonly the case for embedded projects, you need to teach SourceKit-LSP about those arguments as described in [Using SourceKit-LSP with Embedded Projects](Documentation/Using%20SourceKit-LSP%20with%20Embedded%20Projects.md).

 ## Reporting Issues

 If you should hit any issues while using SourceKit-LSP, we appreciate bug reports on [GitHub Issue](https://github.com/swiftlang/sourcekit-lsp/issues/new/choose).